cmconlan/TfWM-Accessibility-Tool/doc/Modelling.md

 ## Running OTP processing locally with CSV data

 ### Setup
 1. Set the relevant environment variables in `src/.env`.
-Use the `.env-template` file to fill in your specific details, then rename the file to .env:
+Use the `.env-template` file to fill in your specific details, then rename the file to `.env`:
 ```
 ...
 # The OTP process is done in parallel on multiple processes.
 This var sets how many processes are used